 3.2.
-Altitude:
+Altitude

-The Altitude project is composed of two office buildings located along Rue du Luxembourg in the Leudelange business park with a total surface area of 13.000 sqm.
+The Altitude project, a co-promotion with Tralux Immobilier, is composed of two office buildings (the "La Paz" and "Lhassa" buildings) located along Rue du Luxembourg in the Leudelange business park with a total surface area of 13.000 sqm.
 Every building has 4 levels above ground and 2 to 3 levels of underground parking.